Pigs are pets not pork….

 The fields all around us were ablaze with sunflowers and although uncharacteristically cool for this time of year the countryside looked completely stunning.

-It didn’t take long for the children to drag me out of the kitchen and show me the new arrivals to their animal collection – which by the way would put Noah’s one to shame.
-Its not often I ponder whether or not I would eat something as tasty as a pink little piglet but I had to admit it was outrageously cute, even I might have dithered if I had to cook it.
+It didn’t take long for the children to drag me out of the kitchen and show me the new arrivals to their animal collection, which by the way would put Noah’s one to shame.
+Its not often I ponder whether or not I would eat something as tasty as a pink little piglet but I had to admit she was outrageously cute even I might have dithered if I had to cook it.
 Restraining from putting my camera on ‘food’ setting and remembering I had strictly been told pigs are pets not pork I made do with just petting them and went to check out the vegetable garden.

 The garden was absolutely bubbling over with produce and I admit I felt that during my week here I almost struggled keeping up with all the wonderful fresh veggies and fruits it produced.

 The key I decided was to constantly pick away at it and put out big bowls of freshly picked plums and tomatoes in the house so the guests dug in as they walked past them.
-That and adding the veggies and fruits bit by bit into as many dishes as I could.
+That and slipping the veggies and fruits into as many dishes as I could.

 I had been asked a few years ago by a friend what was the best way to deal with the glut of marrows that her garden kept producing year after year

 This was clearly not the answer she was hoping for and recently having had more personal experience with growing your own I understand the overwhelming sensation vegetable gardens can cause at this time of year.